chipbaber/codeinnovate_emailtemplate/README.md

 ## Getting Started

 ### **Step 1:** Access the Templates/Copy HTML
 We have two versions of each HTML template you can send to customers.
 The first is a base 64 version that embeds the image source as binary code in the email.
 The second access's imagery via url links.
-The base64 version would be our first choose for sending to customers.
+The base64 version would be the first choose for sending to customers.

 - If you are introducing customers to the Code Innovate program to align an event please choose the HTML template: